TITLE: Embracing Eternity

 Mulder has shown me that paranoia does have a certain logic.

 Especially for us.
-So I should have seen it coming, seen the signs.
+So I should have seen it coming,

 And if I hadn't been using most of my concentration to resist the